Capes & Cowls: Gameplay

-Capes & Cowls is a superhero skirmish game in which two to four players each recruit a team of super-powered characters from the Wyrd City dramatis personæ and send them into battle against opposing teams.
-The game is played on a specialized “Battleboard” whose color- and number-coded spaces influence character abilities, modify power levels, and place strong emphasis on strategic and tactical play.
-Though the outcome of some actions is occasionally determined by the roll of a “Battle Die,” luck plays only a small role in the mechanics of the game.
+Capes & Cowls is a superhero skirmish game for two to four players.
+Each player recruits a team of super-powered characters from the Wyrd City dramatis personæ and sends them into battle against the other players' teams.
+The game is played on a"Battleboard” where color- and number-coded spaces affects character abilities and power levels, emphasizing strategic play.
+While some actions are determined by the roll of a “Battle Die,” success depends more on effective team recruitment and management than on luck.

-Capes & Cowls features three primary modes of play and several variants.
-The three primary modes, intended exclusively for head-to-head competition, are as follows:
+Capes & Cowls features three primary modes of play, along with solitaire and multiplayer versions.
+The primary modes are:

-BasicIn the Basic Game, each player recruits a team of two or three Heroes, deploys the team to the Battleboard, and battles with his opponent’s team for a predetermined number of rounds.
-The player with the most Heroes left on the Battleboard at the end of the game wins.
+Basic: Each player recruits a team of two or three Heroes and competes on the Battleboard for a set number of rounds.
+The player with the most Heroes at the end of the game is the winner.